 “A party who has obtained information under 42 Pa.C.S. § 1904 (relating to availability of criminal charge information in child custody proceedings) or otherwise about a charge filed against the other party for an offense listed under section 5329(a) (relating to consideration of criminal conviction) may move for a temporary custody order or modification of an existing custody order.”

 The statute further provides that, once the other parent initiates proceedings to modify custody, “The court shall hold the hearing under this subsection in an expeditious manner” – or in other words, as soon as possible.
-If your ex-wife or ex-husband is seeking a custody modification, it is in your best interests to retain a criminal defense attorney immediately.
+If your ex-wife or ex-husband is seeking a custody modification, it is in your best interests to retain a Philadelphia involuntary deviate sexual intercourse defense lawyer immediately.

 Can an Attorney Help Me Keep My Children After a Sex Crime Charge in Pennsylvania?